amitjainharbinger/aura-assignment/README.md

 - AWS Account with appropriate permissions
 - AWS SAM CLI installed
+- Docker (for local testing with SAM)
 - Node.js 18.x or later
-- ClearCompany API credentials (or use mock APIs)
+- ClearCompany API credentials (optional - can use DRY_RUN mode)
-- Paylocity API credentials (or use mock APIs)
+- Paylocity API credentials (optional - can use DRY_RUN mode)

 ## Project Structure